 Vizio: 1429, 1433, 1439

-How To reset a remote control?
+How do you reset a remote control?